cls83211/davies-sheareretal2024/README.md

 Contained are the files:

+hormone_weight_script_pub-may2024.Rmd

+Uses the data file: pup.a4.true.pub.csv

 .R

-Uses the data file: .csv

-.R

-.R

-.R

 These three R code scripts all use the data file: .csv

-.R [this has code to extract source data for figure]

-Uses the data file: .csv

-.r

-Uses the data file: .rds

-[script] - produces Fig. 1 - 3 & S1, and the results presented in Table S1 - S2 & S4 - S5: Maternal-treatment-, sex-, and age- related differences in the hormone concentrations and weights of meerkat offspring.
+hormone_weight_script_pub-may2024.Rmd  - produces Fig. 1 - 3 & S1-4, and the results presented in Table S1 - S2 & S4 - S5: Maternal-treatment-, sex-, and age- related differences in the hormone concentrations and weights of meerkat offspring.

 [script] - produces Fig. 4 and the results presented in Table S3: